 The Town of Estes Park maintains around 59 centerline miles of paved streets, which requires a successful pavement management program that utilizes a variety of techniques to repair pavement surfaces that have deteriorated and, more importantly, maintain roadway segments that are in good condition.

 Public Works manages the street network of Estes Park with a computer-based program called PAVER™.
-This Windows-based program is a powerful tool in managing our pavements.
-A pavement management system uses engineering technology to determine when, where, and how to best maintain roadways.
+This powerful pavement management system uses engineering technology to determine when, where, and how to best maintain roadways.
 It provides the needed leverage to preserve the infrastructure investment.
-PAVER™ assists the Engineering Division in organizing, planning and budgeting for pavement maintenance.
-It offers prediction modeling and analysis for long term future control of all pavement management aspects.
+The Windows-based PAVER™ assists the Engineering Division in organizing, planning, and budgeting for pavement maintenance.
+It offers prediction modeling and analysis for long-term future control of all pavement management aspects.

-2020 Street Improvement Program
+2023 Street Improvement Program

-2020 Chip & Crack Seal Program
+- 2023 Chip & Crack Seal Program

 This work consists of applying hot asphalt sealant to roadway cracks, effectively preventing water from penetrating the road surface and creating potholes.

 Chip seals apply crushed aggregate "chips" over emulsified asphaltic oil.
 The oil seals the underlying surface from water penetration while the chips provide a new wearing surface for traffic.
 Chip seals have proven to be a very cost-effective method of maintaining local roadways.
 Roads identified for chip seal treatment in 2023 include:

 - Crags Ct